p0stw3b/programming-25/data/ru/part-6/4-scope-of-variables.md

 <sample-output>

-Пожалуйста, введите 5 чисел:
+Please type in 5 numbers:
-Число 1: 10
+Number 1: 10
-Число 2: 34
+Number 2: 34
-Число 3: -32
+Number 3: -32
-Число 4: 99
+Number 4: 99
-Число 5: -53
+Number 5: -53
-Числа:
+The numbers are:
 10
 34
 -32
 99
 -53
-Всего 5 чисел, среднее значение 11.6, наименьшее -53, а наибольшее 99
+There are altogether 5 numbers, the mean is 11.6, the smallest is -53 and the greatest is 99

 </sample-output>